-Prerequisite: None.
-Offered: (Fa,Sp).
-Departmental Recommendation: Successful completion of SOC 100 or SOC100H.
-Eligibility for ENGL 101.
-Eligibility for MATH 090..
+or SOC 100H.
+Eligibility for ENGL 101 and MATH 090.
 Applicable: UC, CSU, Associate Degree Applicable.

-SOWO - Social Science
+SOWO - Social Work

 SOWO 101 - Introduction to Social Work (3.00)

 An introduction to the social work profession and social welfare within American society.
 Study of the history of social work, roles and responsibilities of the social worker, professional code of ethics governing the profession, and principles of social work practice.